eapsouz/unlockdoc/readme.md

-### MarkDow Documentation
+### UnLock Documentation

-This is an untilitary to organize specifications, to you guy that is tired of editting and proposing changes in sheets(shit)-like softwares.
+This is an utilitary to organize specifications, to you guy that is tired of editting and proposing changes in sheets(shit)-like softwares.

 ## Product specification
 * Each specification must have a unique reference.